 It’s up in the air if we in the US will ever get the robotaxi version of the ID BUZZ, or if those autonomy features will make their way to the non-commercial ID BUZZ eventually.

 VW ID BUZZ production is still a considerable time away from starting.
 The German automaker is in the midst of converting its existing factories into EV-capable facilities.
-A while ago we did receive some VW ID BUZZ news that confirmed that the VW electric bus would be produced at their Hanover facility.
+Previously, we received VW ID BUZZ news confirming the VW electric bus would be produced at their Hanover facility.

 The Volkswagen Passenger Cars and Volkswagen Commercial Vehicles brands are working flat out on the transformation to the e-mobility era and the conversion of plants to e-mobility.
 The Volkswagen brand has now ordered more than 1,400 robots from Japanese manufacturer FANUC for its production facilities at Chattanooga (USA) and Emden.
 Volkswagen Commercial Vehicles has ordered a further 800 robots for its Hanover plant from ABB of Switzerland.
 The robots are to be mainly used for body production and battery assembly.
 The three plants are currently being prepared for the production of electric cars using highly advanced facilities.
 From 2022, the ID.4 is to be produced at Chattanooga (USA) and Emden, while the model known under the show car name of ID.
 BUZZ is to roll off the production line at Hanover.

 In regards to how many of these VW electric microbuses we could expect to roll off the line on an annual basis, it’s anyone’s guess.
 While minivans are popular, especially for commercial purposes, I feel like VW will prioritize bringing out electric crossovers and compact cars.

 At this point, the Volkswagen ID BUZZ release date is slated to be sometime in 2022.
 The current VW electric bus we see is a hand-built prototype so it still has a long way to go before it enters production.